Speaker type: powered, ported

 We’d recommend checking out the Dayton sub-1000 (reviewed here), which is about the same price and has a bigger 10-inch driver better specs all around, not to mention a hard to beat 5 year warranty.
 Dayton’s box subwoofers are a bit bulkier, but among our favorites because of the sheer quality and value you get for the price.

 If you’re willing to increase your budget to the ~$200 range, several vastly superior and really solid subwoofers become available, the kind that can augment any decent pair of main speakers and last for several years or more.
-We’d strongly recommend at least considering that – check out our overall favorite budget subwoofers here more more information.
+Check out the links below for alternative recommendations.